espressif/esp-idf/docs/en/api-reference/peripherals/adc.rst

 This API provides convenient way to configure ADC1 for reading from :doc:`ULP <../../api-guides/ulp>`.
 To do so, call function :cpp:func:`adc1_ulp_enable` and then set precision and attenuation as discussed above.

-There is another specific function :cpp:func:`adc2_vref_to_gpio` used to route internal reference voltage to a GPIO pin.
+There is another specific function :cpp:func:`adc_vref_to_gpio` used to route internal reference voltage to a GPIO pin.
 It comes handy to calibrate ADC reading and this is discussed in section :ref:`adc-api-adc-calibration`.

 .. todo::